HOME JOIN SCHEDULE

 We are a friendly and sociable golf society based out of The Farmhouse Pub in Horley.
 We play Stableford competitions at a number of courses in the South East throughout the year plus a Christmas Scramble in December.

 We are always looking for new members to join us and welcome people with all levels of experience.
-It doesn't matter if you're already a member of a club or not, many of our people only play within the society, whilst others are active members of one of the local clubs.
+It doesn't matter if you're already a member of a club or not, some of our people only play within the society, whilst others are active members of one of the local clubs.
 For us, being a member of a society is a fun way to play a bit of golf, meet a few of the locals and to try a number of different courses over the year.

 For the Society playing golf is a source of great pride and pleasure so naturally we wish every golfer who plays with us to enjoy their game to the full.
 Making yourself aware of the rules of golf will avoid any embarrassment to you or to the officials and members of the Society.